andrekkss/react-native-spotify-apr/README.md

 # react-native-spotify-apr

-library for use spotify sdk
+library for use spotify sdk in React Native app

 ## Installation